Skip to main content

 Additional count data is also available on NYSDOT's Traffic Data Viewer.

-• To provide data that can be tracked over time to determine trends--e.g. how many more people are walking or bicycling after a project is completed compared to before; how many women are bicycling compared to men; how many bicyclists wear helmets, etc.
+To track trends over time--e.g. how many more people are walking or bicycling after a project is completed compared to before; how many women are bicycling compared to men; how many bicyclists wear helmets, etc.

 Count Instructions